Blesmol/pfscf/docs/usage.md

 - pfs2.s1-23: #1-23: The Star-Crossed Court
 ```

-## Extracting a Chronicle PDF from a Scenario

-### Windows

-TBD using the windows PDF writer and Adobe Acrobat Reader

-Short step-by-step version for the moment
-1. Open scenario PDF using the Acrobat Reader
-2. Switch to last page that contains the chronicle
-3. Open print dialog
-4. Select printer "Microsoft Print to PDF"
-5. Select "Print pages: Current"
-6. Select "Fit"
-7. Print

-### MacOS

-TBD, thankful for tipps

-### Linux

-TBD, thankful for tipps

 ## Troubleshooting

 * **Problem: The values in the right sidebar (xp, credits/gold, ...) are misplaced**